beeware/briefcase/docs/en/reference/platforms/windows/index.md

 ## Icon format

-Windows apps installers use multi-format `.ico` icons; these icons should contain images in the following sizes:
+Windows apps use multi-format `.ico` icons; these icons should contain images in the following sizes:

 - 16px
 - 32px